model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 ## Summary

-This will feature will allow users to specify that certain functions should be replaced with mock functions (stubs) during verification.
+This will feature will allow users to specify that certain functions and methods should be replaced with mock functions (stubs) during verification.

-**TODO**: Extend the scope of this to include methods.

 ## User Impact

 We anticipate that stubbing will have a substantial positive impact on the usability of Kani.
 There are two main motivations for stubbing:

-1. Users might need to stub functions containing features that Kani does not support, such as inline assembly.
+1. Users might need to stub functions/methods containing features that Kani does not support, such as inline assembly.
-2. Users might need to stub functions containing code that Kani supports in principle, but which in practice leads to bad verification performance.
+2. Users might need to stub functions/methods containing code that Kani supports in principle, but which in practice leads to bad verification performance.

 In both cases, stubbing would enable users to verify code that cannot currently be verified by Kani (or at least not within a reasonable resource bound).

 ### A Simple Example

+**Categorize this example somehow; like why does it currently fail?**

 Consider verifying the following assertion (which can fail):